Are physiotherapy services paid for by Manitoba Health?

-It depends on your insurance company.
-The physiotherapists of Manitoba have the legislation to assess and treat without a doctor's referral however some insurance companies still request a referral.
-Check with your insurance company.
+It will depend on your private insurance coverage as some plans will require a physician referral for that service to be eligible for benefit coverage.
+The physiotherapists of Manitoba have the legislation to assess and treat without a doctor's referral.

 Physiotherapy is anchored in movement sciences and concerned with the function of multiple body systems and aims to enhance or restore function.
 Physiotherapists treat the muscles as well as the joints and spine.
 The emphasis of a physiotherapy appointment is to identify the source of pain/dysfunction from any sort of problem or injury-work, sports, car accident, treat it appropriately and help the client to prevent further episodes.
 Depending on the source of pain the treatment may take the form of joint manipulation, muscle relaxation or exercise intervention or a combination of all three.

 Massage therapy is designed to treat muscle dysfunction.
 Joint mobilization techniques are not typically a part of the treatment.
 Massage therapy can take the form of therapeutic massage (aimed at treating muscle dysfunction) or relaxation massage (aimed at overall muscle/body relaxation).